vortex-logger/vortex-logger/docs/transports.md

 ### TypeScript compatibility

-Pino provides basic support for transports written in TypeScript.
+bingo provides basic support for transports written in TypeScript.

 Ideally, they should be transpiled to ensure maximum compatibility, but some times you might want to use tools such as TS-Node, to execute your TypeScript